openlists/ElectrophysiologyData/README.md

 There are a few general purpose repositories that you can search for data:
 - [Zenodo](https://zenodo.org/) hosts datasets for individual studies.
 You can find available datasets by searching for 'eeg', 'meg', or similar, and selecting the 'Dataset' tag on the bottom left of the search page.
-- [Open Science Framework](https://osf.io/) is a platform for supporting open science, and includes, amongst other things, data hosting of open-datasets for specific studies.
-It doesn't seem to be easily searchable by data modality in particular, does does host relevant data, some of which are included in the listings below.
+- [Open Science Framework](https://osf.io/) is a platform for supporting open science, and includes data hosting of open-datasets for specific studies.
+It doesn't seem to be easily searchable by data modality in particular, but does host relevant datasets, some of which are included in the listings below.
 - [Figshare](https://figshare.com) is a general repository service for a broad range of materials, and includes datasets.
-You can search for a data type, or other specifier, and the select 'type' as 'Dataset' to see available datasets.
+You can search for resources, and select 'type' as 'Dataset' to see available datasets.
-- [Dryad](https://datadryad.org) is a repository service for scientific datasets, and includes data linked to specific papers, that is searchable, and includes some EEG/MEG/ECoG datasets.
+- [Dryad](https://datadryad.org) is a repository service for scientific datasets, and includes data linked to specific papers, including some EEG/MEG/ECoG datasets.
+There is a search function.
-- [G-Node Open Data](https://doi.gin.g-node.org) is a repository service for scientific datasets, by G-Node (the German Neuroinformatics Node), built on their [G-Node data infrastructure services](https://gin.g-node.org).
+- [G-Node Open Data](https://doi.gin.g-node.org) is a repository service for scientific datasets, by G-Node (the German Neuroinformatics Node), built on the [G-Node data infrastructure services](https://gin.g-node.org).
 - [Kaggle](https://www.kaggle.com) is a private company that hosts data analysis competition.
 These competitions typically release a dataset for us, and they also maintain a repository of [available datasets](https://www.kaggle.com/datasets).

 #### Neuroscience Specific Data Repositories

 - [OpenNeuro](https://openneuro.org/) is a free and open platform for analyzing and sharing neuroimaging data.
-It is currently more focused on MRI datasets, but includes at least one EEG-fMRI dataset, and may expand to include more electrophysiology data.
+It was originally focused on MRI datasets, but now includes other modalities, including some electrophysiological data.
 - [Neurodata Without Borders](https://www.nwb.org), or NWB, is a data standard for neurophysiology, to promote a common standard for storing, sharing, and archiving data.
 Though not exactly a general repository, they do also maintain a list of publicly released [NWB datasets](https://www.nwb.org/example-datasets/).

 #### Data Journals